Pakhala

 It is a preparation that is consumed during summer, although many people eat it throughout the year, especially for lunch.
 It is popular among the public as it provides a refreshing food source during the hot climate and replenishes the nutrients in the body.
 A traditional Odia dish, it is prepared with rice, curd, cucumber, cumin seeds, fried onions and mint leaves.
-It is popularly served with dry roasted vegetables—such as potato, brinjal, badi and saga bhaja or fried fish.
+It is popularly served with dry roasted vegetables—such as potato, brinjal, badi and sāgå bhåjā or fried fish.